solt87/solt87/README.md

 - [free (as in freedom) software][freesoftware]

-- plain-text based document creation and sotware configuration
+- [plain-text based][composition] document creation and
+  sotware configuration

   - light-weight markup languages like [Markdown][markdown-page] and [AsciiDoc][asciidoc-page]